MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`skipArchivingCustomScripts`** - **Skip Archiving custom scripts**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-By default, this task creates a compressed archive of directory containing custom scripts.
-This improves performance and reliability while uploading to azure storage.
-If not selected, archiving will not be done and all files will be inidividually uploaded.
+Optional.
+By default, this task creates a compressed archive of the directory containing the custom scripts.
+This improves performance and reliability while uploading to Azure storage.
+If not selected, archiving will not be done and all files will be individually uploaded.
 <!-- :::editable-content-end::: -->
 <br>